 A memorandum dated 1 May 1840 for a two-year extension of the $2750.00 loan agreement between John Berry Meachum and Henry Shaw was issued on 1 February 1839.
 The memorandum states that Meachum paid the interest on the loan from February 1st, 1839.

-Maria was enslaved by Henry Shaw according to a bill with Dr. Thomas O’Reilly for obstetrical attendance on February 6 and 7, 1860 at Tower Grove, which indicates that Maria, was pregnant and—if she survived—may have had a child.
+Maria was enslaved by Henry Shaw according to a bill with Dr. Thomas O’Reilly for obstetrical attendance on February 6 and 7, 1860 at Tower Grove, which indicates that Maria was pregnant. and—if she survived—may have had a child.